VladRomanciuc/Personal/Business Intelligence/Bike E-Shop/README.md

 ###### 2. Understanding the data

-The data is stored in separate ​collections ​Transaction, Demographics, and Customer Address by customers ID due to the access control over the sensitive information.
+The data is stored in separate collections Transaction, Demographics, and Customer Address by customers ID due to the access control over the sensitive information.
 It was  analysed through a standard Data Quality Framework that found the following issues:
 **Accuracy**
 _Customer demographic sheet_
 - A spare column with the name default has mixed data with code.

 ![Column with code](column_with_code.png)

 - The gender field is composed of different acronyms of Female and Male entries.

 ![Gender](gender.png)

 _Customer address sheet_
 - The state field has combined entry of the states by acronym and full name.

 ![States](state.png)

 **Validity**
 _Transaction sheet_
 - The list_price and standart_cost columns display different values such as integral numbers vs decimals.

 ![Costs](costs.png)

 _Customer demographic sheet_
 - DOB column contains different date formats.

 ![DoB](DOB.png)

 _These errors impacted the trueness of the results of analytics tools included in the Wix product package.
 The recommendations have been provided to the client to avoid the reoccurrence of data quality issues and improve the accuracy of input important for business decisions._